WebAssembly/spec/spectec/test-prose/TEST.md

   d.
 Pop val^n from the stack.
   e.
 While the top of the stack is value, do:
     1) Pop val' from the stack.
   f.
-Assert: Due to validation, the label L is now on the top of the stack.
+Exit current context.
   g.
-Pop the label from the stack.
+Push val^n to the stack.
   h.
-Push val^n to the stack.
-  i.
 Jump to the continuation of L.
 2. Else:
   a.
-Pop all values val* from the stack.
+Let L be the current label.
   b.
-Assert: Due to validation, the label L is now on the top of the stack.
+Exit current context.
   c.
-Pop the label from the stack.
-  d.
-Push val* to the stack.
-  e.
 Execute (br (l - 1)).

 return
-1. Let F be the current frame.
-2. Let n be the arity of F.
-3. Assert: Due to validation, there are at least n values on the top of the stack.
-4. Pop val^n from the stack.
+1. Pop all values val'* from the stack.
-5. Assert: Due to validation, the stack contains at least one frame.
-6. While not the top of the stack is frame, do:
+2. If the top of the stack is frame, then:
   a.
-Pop the top element from the stack.
+Pop F from the stack.
-7. Assert: The top of the stack is the frame F.
+  b.
+Let n be the arity of F.
+  c.
+Push F to the stack.
+  d.
+Push val'* to the stack.
-8. Pop the frame from the stack.
+  e.
+Pop val^n from the stack.
+  f.
+Exit current context.
-9. Push val^n to the stack.
+  g.
+Push val^n to the stack.
+3. Else:
+  a.
+Pop L from the stack.
+  b.
+Push L to the stack.
+  c.
+Push val'* to the stack.
+  d.
+Exit current context.
+  e.
+Execute (return).

 instantiation module
 1. Let MODULE(_, _, global*) be module.